-Already the federal budget deficit is set to explode to an all-time record over $3 trillion (likely closer to $4 trillion) and represent a greater share of the U.S. economy than at any time since World War II.
+Already the federal budget deficit is set to explode to an all-time record of over $3 trillion (likely closer to $4 trillion) and represent a greater share of the U.S. economy than at any time since World War II.
 Already the Federal Reserve’s balance sheet has ballooned to $6.1 trillion as central bankers furiously try to prop up everything from mortgages to junk bonds.

 All this is leading toward a devaluation of the U.S. dollar.
 That should naturally make sound money – gold and silver – more valuable in dollar terms.

-However, as we saw last month, demand destruction amidst a wrecked economy pull down precious metals prices quite suddenly – if only temporarily.
+However, as we saw last month, demand destruction amidst a wrecked economy pulls down precious metals prices quite suddenly – if only temporarily.
 Gold has since rebounded strongly to a new 8-year high while silver is regaining its footing from historically depressed levels.